Homemade Yogurt - a few tips!

 Details worth noting:

-Digital thermometer.
-Look for one with controls on the front side as well as one that indicates when a temperature has stabilized.
-The cheapo tool I bought has neither (but it still works.)
+Thermometer.
+Digital: Look for one with controls on the front side as well as one that indicates when a temperature has stabilized.
+I use the dial one linked above.

 Cheesecloth.
 Not reusable in my experience, mostly because if you try to wash it it falls apart thread-wise.
 I’ve bought washable flour-sack dish cloths that can sub in a pinch but because they’re less porous, it takes longer to drain the yogurt.